Chapien/chapien.github.io/content/about.md

 ---
 ## About the Author
 ### Who are you?
 My name is Claire.
 I'm an asexual trans woman with a passion for video games, history, and writing.
 I'm around 30 years old (+/-, depending on when you're reading).
 I'm a game developer as well as a hobbyist writer.
 It's not particularly hard to find out more about me, but I prefer to keep at least some separation between my real life and online life, and so I won't share my last name here.
-If you are in the industry and want to contact me, you likely have means of finding my LinkedIn, though you can also contact me through any of the available methods on my contact page for inquiries.
 ### You're a Game Developer?
 Yeah!
 I went to college for computer science and game design.
 I didn't finish my degree due to real life circumstances, but thanks to the connections I built I managed to get a job regardless.
 I've worked primarily on ports and smaller scale projects.
 Again, if you're in the industry, you can find my LinkedIn fairly easily I think.
 For those that aren't, I worked for a company that was essentially contracted by larger companies to assist with ports, updates to old games, or specific tasks on larger projects.
 A few games I worked on with them were *Age of Empires Anniversary Edition* and *Bard's Tale Trilogy Remastered*.